rachelngordon/Joy-Project/README.md

 # Joy-Project

-Research project analyzing the use of joy on Twitter throughout the pandemic using NLP
+Research project analyzing the use of joy on Twitter throughout the pandemic using NLP.

+Word rankings for valence, arousal, and dominance were used for this analysis from the VAD Lexicon found here: https://saifmohammad.com/WebPages/nrc-vad.html#:~:text=The%20NRC%20Valence%2C%20Arousal%2C%20and%20Dominance%20(VAD)%20Lexicon,V%2FA%2FD).